radcli14/cs193p/README.md

 A few of the important concepts that I learned in this segment of the course:
 - Pinning a view preview in XCode to keep it on-screen when changing scripts you are editing
+- Using generics (such as `MemoryGame<CardContent> where CardContent : Equatable`) to specify that there can be multiple types as input provided that they conform to a protocal
 - Using opacity to control what aspects of a view are visible, instead of a conditional, when sizing is dependent on view contents
 - Using `.aspectRatio` and `minimumScaleFactor` to fit contents nicely within a view that may change sizes
 - Initializing ViewModels at the `App` level as `@StateObject`, injected as `@ObservedObject` in views